 This is a declaration, not a payment.
 No money moves.
 No credentials are issued.
 The agent is saying: "I want to spend €79 at Notion."
 The system records this as an auditable event.

 If the intent violates policy — amount too high, merchant blocked, daily limit exceeded — it's rejected immediately.
 The agent never gets further.
+This maps almost 1:1 to Google's AP2 Intent Mandate primitive: a structured, signed declaration of what the agent is authorized to do.

 2. Grant